PazuCheung10/accessly/README.md

 **Accessly** is the name of the codebase.
 **SolaceDesk** is the product scenario used for demonstration.

-SolaceDesk is a helpdesk-style workspace where internal teams (engineering, design, product, support) collaborate with external clients inside shared rooms and ticket threads.
-The seed data reflects this scenario: team rooms, client rooms, and ticket rooms with realistic activity.
+SolaceDesk is a helpdesk-style workspace where internal teams (engineering, design, product, support) collaborate in shared rooms and manage customer support tickets.
+The seed data reflects this scenario: team rooms and ticket rooms with realistic activity.

 Enterprise-grade realtime chat and helpdesk platform with role-based authentication, threaded conversations, ticket support, full-text search, observability dashboard, and comprehensive audit logging.